ABOUT THIS COURSE: OCR GCSE Classics: Aiming For Grades 7-9

-Achieving the top grades in GCSE Classical Civilisation requires broad and deep knowledge.
+Achieving the top grades in OCR GCSE Classics requires broad and deep knowledge.
 Students then need to apply this knowledge confidently and consistently across a range of question types.
 Top level GCSE Classical Civilisation will also be expected to construct a successful argument in the extended response questions.
 Typically, bright students can often underestimate the precision necessary for a very high score.
 The highest grades also involve a careful interpretation of questions in the examination.
 We will look at keeping the brightest students interested and motivated throughout the course.

 This intensive course will demonstrate how to guide your students to maximise their potential in future OCR GCSE Classical Civilisation examinations.